 What is Traditional Foster Care?

-Foster parents are needed throughout South Carolina, and the first step to becoming a foster parent is to learn more about foster care.
+Foster parents are needed across South Carolina.
+The first step to becoming a foster parent is learning more about how foster care works.

 What are the requirements for being a foster parent?